 What Is the Climate Like in Angola?

 There are two seasons: a dry, cool season from June to late September, and a rainy, hot season from October to April or May.
-The average temperature is at 15° C. The weather is warmer along the coast and cooler on the central plateau.
+The average temperature is around 20.
+The weather is warmer along the coast and cooler on the central plateau.

 Angola has a very distinct climate.
 The best time to visit Angola is during the winter months from May to October.
 Dry season occurs throughout May to October, and the hot rainy season which is November to April.